Jinhyeong94/Martain-Token-Crowdsale/README.md

 ---
 ## Result

-* Deploy the Crowdsale to Local Blockchain.
+* Deploy the Crowdsale to Local Blockchain.(Videos in images)

 ![alt=""](Images/Screenshot.png)
 ![alt=""](Images/Screenshot2.png)
-* Test by using test accounts to buy new tokens.
+* Test by using test accounts to buy new tokens.(Videos in images)